Reward Score Matching: Unifying Reward-based Fine-tuning for Flow and Diffusion Models: Practical Design Choices of RSM from Optimization Perspectives

 \section{Practical Design Choices of RSM from Optimization Perspectives}

-Section~\ref{sec:theory} established exact reductions: many existing methods can be written under a common RSM objective.
-We now shift from this probabilistic view to a practical optimization view, asking which design choices matter most under finite compute and noisy gradient estimates.
-From this perspective, performance is governed by three coupled design dimensions: \emph{estimator design}, \emph{temporal weighting}, and \emph{trust-region realization}.
-Estimator design controls the quality of the value-guidance estimate, while temporal weighting and trust-region realization determine how strongly each timestep is optimized and regularized.
-Existing methods therefore differ mainly in how they allocate compute, optimization mass, and regularization across timesteps.
+Section~\ref{sec:theory} established exact reductions of many existing methods to a common RSM objective.
+We now shift to the practical optimization view: under finite compute and noisy gradient estimates, performance is governed by three coupled dimensions: \emph{estimator design}, \emph{temporal weighting}, and \emph{trust-region realization}.
+These determine the quality of value guidance and how compute, optimization mass, and regularization are allocated across timesteps.

 \textbf{Estimator design} determines the quality of $\hat{\mathbf{\Psi}}_{t_i}$.
-Its main practical knobs are lookahead depth $j$, branching width $\{K_i\}$, and stochasticity localization.
+Its main knobs are lookahead depth $j$, branching width $\{K_i\}$, and stochasticity localization.
 Deeper lookahead reduces bias at higher compute cost, while larger branching widths reduce finite-sample variance at higher cost.
 Stochasticity localization can likewise improve estimator quality, but unlike branching, it also changes the underlying stochastic control problem.
-Under fixed compute, estimator design therefore asks how much budget to spend on deeper rollouts, more descendants, and where to place stochastic steps.
-This induces two allocation problems: how to divide compute within each timestep to obtain a useful guidance estimate, and how to distribute total estimator budget across timesteps.
+Reward centering, e.g., subtracting the sample mean, may reduce variance for free without changing the underlying gradients.
+Under a fixed compute budget, two allocation problems emerge: how to distribute the total compute budget \emph{across timesteps}, and how to use compute \emph{within each timestep} to obtain a useful guidance estimate.